 Blood Sugar and Weight Control

 Over the course of weeks or months, consistently choosing milk and an apple may lower high blood sugar by helping you control your weight.
-If you are overweight or obese, you can lower your blood sugar by losing weight, according to MayoClinic.com.
+If you have overweight or are living with obesity, you can lower your blood sugar by losing weight, according to MayoClinic.com.
 A small apple has only 60 calories, and a cup of skim milk has 100 calories.
 Whole milk, however, is higher in calories, with 160 per cup.
 It is high in saturated fat, which is bad for blood sugar.